 Headlights

 Typically, bike headlights are mounted in one of two locations: on your handlebars or on your helmet.
 Mounting a light on your bars is quick, and adjusting the beam’s location on the road or trail is easy.
-We find this location to work particularly well for commuting by bike, as you rarely need to look through corners and make quick changes in direction.
+We find this location to work particularly well for commuting by bike, as you rarely need to look around corners and make quick changes in direction.
 While a light mounted on the handlebars is perfectly fine for road riding, we prefer a light on our helmet for mountain biking at night.
 With the light attached to your head, the beam follows your eyes as you look up and down the trail.
 For the best of both worlds for mountain biking, we recommend mounting a light on both your handlebars and helmet.
 This helps eliminate any shadows that are often caused by a single light.

 Rear Lights

 The most common place to mount a rear light is on your bike’s seat post right under the saddle.
 Located here, the light’s beam is rarely obstructed by the rider or bike, providing good rearward and side-to-side visibility.
 Other popular mounting locations include the back of a helmet, your backpack, and the bike’s seat stay.
 While all of these options are viable, we’ve found the seat post offers the most effective way of grabbing the attention of approaching motorists.
-With that said, it’s not uncommon to have multiple tail lights for urban use, so the other locations can function well as a compliment to the seat post mount.
+With that said, it’s not uncommon to have multiple tail lights for urban use, so the other locations can function well as a complement to the seat post mount.
 In our opinion, anything a cyclist can do to be seen on the road—without blinding traffic or fellow riders—is worth it.

 Waterproofing and Protection

 If you plan to get out on your bike at night, then there’s a good chance you’re becoming more serious about the sport.
 Accordingly, there’s an equally high likelihood that you’ll find yourself out riding in some inclement weather.
 The good news is that most quality lights on the market offer some level of water resistance, often listed using the International Protection Rating (IP) system.
 Even moderately priced models, like the Gloworm X2 Adventure, carry an IP67 rating, which makes them waterproof at a depth of 1 meter of water for up to 30 minutes.
-Cheaper designs compromise a little here, but the $30 NiteRider Swift 300 is a notable exception with its IP64 rating for protection against dust and water spray.
+More frugal designs compromise a little here, but the $40 NiteRider Swift 500 is a notable exception with its IP64 rating for protection against dust and water spray.

 Weight